trevorfehrman/React-Curriculum/FORMS.md

 ## Two way data binding

 We've made it so that our inputs can update our state so that we can push that state to our backend (or in our case the console) but some of you might have noticed this is a bit of an anti-pattern in react.
 React is supposed to have a "unidirectional dataflow" or "a single source of truth" as is sometimes said.
 This means that the parent stateful components control the presentational child components.
 In our case however our child components are dictating our state, which is fine that's what we want, but our state can't in turn control its children.
-In addition to the input fields tell our state what data it needs to keep track of, we want our appliation to have the power to dicate what kinds of values our inputs are permitted to have.
+In addition to the input fields telling our state what data it needs to keep track of, we want our appliation to have the power to dicate what kinds of values our inputs are permitted to have.
 There are a myriad of reasons why we want this power from form validation to styling but in this case let's say that when the user clicks submit we want to be able to automatically clear the input fields.
 For that we'll need to bind the value of the inputs to the state.
 To do _that_ we'll add another attribute to our `<input>`'s, the `value` attribute.

 ```
 <input value="Hi Lambda!">`